-Join Justin Seeley for an in-depth discussion in this video Using the Touch Type tool, part of Illustrator: 2013 Creative Cloud Updates.
+Join Justin Seeley for an in-depth discussion in this video Using the Touch Type tool, part of Illustrator CC 2013 New Features.

 One of my favorite things in this new update to Adobe Illustrator has got to be something called the Touch Type tool.
 This is something that is really neat, because it enables you to have unprecedented control over your text in Illustrator.
 And also, if you are working on a touch enabled tablet or touch enabled monitor, you really have some fun ability to take control of your text literally with your hands.
 So, let's take a look at this.
 I'm going to go to the File menu and choose New, and then once I have the new document screen, I'm just going to hit OK.
 It doesn't matter how big or how small, and then just grab your Text tool.